nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Alternative 2 (current choice):** Individual method that makes changes to `IBook` knows how to undo/redo by itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the product being deleted).
-  * Cons: We must ensure that the implementation of each individual method are correct.
+  * Cons: We must ensure that the implementation of each method is correct.

 <hr/>